joelbugarini/hix/README.md

 # hix
 hix active code generator written in haskell

-The main idea behind this generator is to create/modify templates as easily as possible, so it can grow with your project.
+The main idea behind this generator is to create/modify templates as easily as possible, so they can grow with your project.

 Based on this lecture:
 https://stackoverflow.com/questions/13666150/how-to-implement-lexical-analyser-and-parser-in-haskell